valueflows/valueflows/mkdocs/docs/examples/ex-production.md

 #### Stage and state

-Assembly and testing showing use of stage and state.
+Simple assembly and testing showing use of stage and state.

 ![stage state diagram](../assets/examples/stage-state-simple.png)